psajinovic/Byte-Lab-WES2024/4_GUI/1_demo/components/ui_app/README.md

 ## Requirements

-- Version of ESP-IDF required 5.0. or greater
+- Version of ESP-IDF required: 5.0.x
-- Version of LVGL used: 8.3.*
+- Version of LVGL used: 8.3.x
-- BLDK
+- Byte Lab Development Kit

 ## How to choose an application